sanyal06/aws-labs-1/SAA-Lab01Lnx.md

 #### Activity 05 - Creating EC2 instances

 We are now going to create 3 instances.
-One each as MyBastionHost, MyAppServer and MyDBServer.
+One each as MyBastionHost, MyWebServer and MyDBServer.
 Let us switch to EC2 Dashboard now and click on Launch Instance.

 Creating the Jump Server/Bastion Host